harsh-kaushal/UGV-DTU_ROS_Stack/launch/readme.md

 - The laser comming form lanes are not used in gmapping and costmap but can be added, \
   and that is left as exercise for reader,

                          LOL !!
-Now you have to configure read both of these packages..
+Now you have to read & configure both of these packages..
 You lazy bitch.
                                    With that said dad has some other stuff to do, Goodbye son.